Can’t Pay Your Business Rates? Here’s the Business Rates Legal Advice You Need

 The government grants certain businesses discounts of exemption from business rates - for example if the property you are occupying has a rateable value of less than £15,000, if your business is in a rural area, or if your business is operating within an enterprise zone.
 You might automatically be given business rates relief, but you may also need to apply.

-3. Arrange a repayment plan
+3. Arrange a Repayment Plan

 If you find that you don’t qualify for business rates relief and are still struggling to pay your business rates, you might be able to arrange a repayment plan.